 This wonderful meringue cookies recipe will yield 5-6 melt in your mouth meringues.
 It's the perfect cookie recipe to use when you have one egg white.
 Crispy on the outside and wonderfully chewy in the center, these meringues are irresistible!

 This meringue cookies recipe is the perfect cookie recipe to use when you have one egg white leftover from a recipe.

 When developing single serving and small batch desserts, one egg yolk is often all I use.
 This leaves me with egg whites that need to be used.

 What Are Meringue Cookies?

-Meringues are fluffy pillows of sweetness.
-They’re melt-in-your-mouth cookies made from whipped egg whites, sugar and cream of tartar.
-They’ve got a delicately crisp exterior and inside is a soft, slightly chewy center.
-They’re amazingly good!
+Meringue cookies are fluffy pillows of sweetness.
+They're melt-in-your-mouth cookies made from whipped egg whites, sugar and cream of tartar.

-I have a few meringue baking tips to share with you to help your meringues come out perfect every time…
+I have a few baking tips on how to make meringue to help them come out perfect every time...

 - Be careful not to leave any of the egg yolk with the egg white.
 This will interfere with the egg whites foaming.